RaymondLoranger/map_sorter/README.md

 # Map Sorter

-Generates the AST to sort maps as per sort specs (ascending/descending keys).
+Sorts a list of `maps`¹ as per a list of sort specs (ascending/descending keys).

+¹_Also keywords or structures implementing the Access behaviour._
 ## Installation

 The package can be installed by adding `:map_sorter` to your list of